Sifchain/sifnode/docs/tutorials/asymmetric-adds.md

 ceth: 500000366455407949029237
 rowan: 499999449683111923543856

-akasha has swapped 450316888076456144rowan for 366455407949029237ceth
+akasha has swapped 450316888076456144rowan for 366455407949029237ceth.
-By adding then removing from the pool, akasha gained 366455407949029238ceth.
+By adding then removing from the pool, akasha gained 366455407949029238ceth and provided 450316888076456144rowan to the pool.
-So akasha gains 1ceth more by adding then removing from the pool rather than swapping.
+So both actions are almost identical, except akasha gains 1ceth more by adding then removing from the pool rather than swapping.
 This is a rounding error.
 Which means, as expected, adding asymmetrically then removing liquidity is equivalent to swapping.